y-scope/yscope-log-viewer/README.md

 # Validation

-Currently, there is no automated testing to verify that changes don't cause bugs.
+Currently, there is limited automated testing to verify that changes don't cause bugs.
 While this is being developed, the following tests can be run manually:

 * Verify that the following features work: